 “There are three different types of Omega-3, all of which fall into the same category, but they are really different.
 We are talking about DHA, EPA, and ALA.

-ALA – also known as alpha-lipoic acid - ALA is an inactive form of Omega-3.
+ALA – also known as Alpha Linolenic Acid - ALA is an inactive form of Omega-3.
 It’s very commonly found but it needs to be converted by the body to be effective.”

 So when it comes to the types Omega-3 that are most useful for our bodies and nutrition, we’re looking for DHA and EPA.